-Rep. Sinema wins Arizona Democratic primary for US Senate
+McSally, Sinema to face for Arizona Senate seat

-PHOENIX (AP) — Rep. Kyrsten Sinema has won the Democratic nomination for Arizona’s U.S. Senate seat, giving her party its best chance in decades to take a Senate seat in a conservative-leaning state.
+PHOENIX (AP) — Rep. Martha McSally has won the Republican nomination for Arizona’s U.S. Senate seat, setting up a November contest with Democratic Rep. Kyrsten Sinema.

-Sinema, a onetime Green party member turned centrist Democrat, had the full support of party leadership against her underfinanced liberal primary rival, activist Deedra Abboud.
-She will face whomever Republican voters nominate in their contest between former Maricopa County Sheriff Joe Arpaio, former State Sen Kelli Ward and Rep. Martha McSally.
+Republicans picked the candidate backed by the party establishment and seen by analysts as the GOP’s best chance at holding the open seat in what is shaping up to be a difficult election for the party.

-Arizona has an open Senate seat this cycle after Republican Sen. Jeff Flake decided to leave office.
-The seat is considered a key pickup for Democrats in their bid to take control of the chamber, meaning the general election will be among the closest-watched races in the nation between now and November.
-Television ads have already bombarded Arizonans throughout the summer months, and a competitive general election is likely to draw in millions of dollars in outside spending
+McSally, a former Air Force colonel who represents a Tucson-area swing district and was the first woman to fly a jet in combat, defeated former State Senator Kelli Ward and former Maricopa County Sheriff Joe Arpaio.

 Most Read Nation & World Stories